okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 #### Monday 12/30/2024 -- Kanazawa

 - breakfast & coffee at Moron Cafe
-- visit beautiful Samurai house with an exquisite garden and tiny gallery of artifacts
+- visit beautiful Samurai house with an exquisite garden and a small gallery of artifacts
-- coffee @ Townsfolk Coffee
-- brief stop at a combini store
+- coffee @ Townsfolk Coffee, then a brief stop at a combini store
 - walk through to Oyama Shrine, through gardens, up to Kanazawa Castle ruins, down past Kenroku-en Garden
-- Z took the bus to the Kanzawa Forus mall
-- I walked through Shiinoki Green Space back to the hotel
+- Z took the bus to the Kanzawa Forus mall and I walked through Shiinoki Green Space back to the hotel
-- rested & read _Normal People_ in the room
+- I rested & read _Normal People_ in the room
-- met Z for dinner nearby; Love For All's kitchen was closed so we went to The Cottage
+- met Z for dinner nearby, but Love For All's kitchen was closed so we went to The Cottage
-- stop at Lawson's, then back to hotel
+- stop at Lawson, then back to hotel

 #### Tuesday 12/31/2024 -- Kanazawa -> Tokyo

+- tax to train station, where we ate and waited for our train
+- arrived in Tokyo, train to Shimbashi, checked back into the hotel
+- rested a couple hours at the hotel

 A thunderstorm began while were in a taxi on the way to the train station.
 Flashes of lightning so bright I thought for a moment our driver had run a red light and triggered a super powerful automated stoplight camera.